webhintio/hint/packages/hint-no-disallowed-headers/README.md

   the technology stack being used

-2) Uncommon or esoteric headers that have limited support, require a lot of knowledge to use correctly, and can create more problems then they solve.
+2) Uncommon or esoteric headers that have limited support, require a lot of knowledge to use correctly, and can create more problems than they solve.

    One example here is the `Public-Key-Pins` header.
-It has [limited support and usage, it’s being deprecated (along with the related `Public-Key-Pins-Report-Only` header), and can easily create a lot of problems if not done correctly][hpkp deprecation].
+It has [limited support and usage, it’s being deprecated (along with the related `Public-Key-Pins-Report-Only` header) and can easily create a lot of problems if not done correctly][hpkp deprecation].

 ## What does the hint check?